JalaluddinKhafi/Heart-Trail-Animation/README.md

 # Heart-Trail-Animation
-This is an small project using HTML, CSS and JavaScript.
+This is a small project using HTML, CSS and JavaScript.